d3Jesus/alx-system_engineering-devops/0x02-shell_redirections/README.md

 + TASK 2: Display the content of the file /etc/passwd.
 + TASK 3: Display the content of /etc/passwd and /etc/hosts
 + TASK 4: Display the last 10 lines of /etc/passwd
++ TASK 5: Display the first 10 lines of /etc/passwd